baldpanda/mlflow_practice/README.md

 ## Hosting MLflow Infrastructure

+### Managed Databricks Workspace

+Azure and AWS offer a managed Databricks solution.
+This simplifies some of the infrastructural complexities away for hosting and maintaining a model registry.

 ### Setting up the Model Registry Locally

 When using clicking on "Models" tab through the mlflow UI when the "backend store" and the "artifacts store" are both using the `./mlruns`, this error is shown: